-First, you need to determine where the auxiliary battery is located on your Mercedes-Benz.
+First, you must determine where the auxiliary battery is on your Mercedes-Benz.
 Next, follow one of these guides on how to replace the auxiliary battery on a Mercedes-Benz.

 - How to Replace Aux Battery on the Side of Dashboard, Driver’s Side.

 - How to Replace Aux Battery Under Front Passenger Seat

 - How to Replace Auxilary Battery in the Engine Bay

 - How to Replace Auxilary Battery Behind Driver’s Seat